Arkounay/QuickAdminGeneratorBundle/docs/Fields.md

 - `required` defines if the form's field is required when editing or creating.
 If not specified, will automatically try to guess it with doctrine's metadata.
 - `help` and `placeholder` will change the corresponding form attribute when creating / editing.
 - `position` defines in which order the fields appear, both in form and list.
+- `payload` is a custom payload of mixed type, that can be used for custom event subscribers for example. (see [Configure Fields by using Listeners](Fields.md#configure-fields-by-using-listeners))

 #### @QAG\HideInForm
 Allows you to hide a field in both creation and edition.